racket/rhombus/shrubbery/0000-shrubbery.md

 expressions parse.
 There is no precedence at the shrubbery level, for example, other than the way that a `:` has higher precedence (in a sense) than `|`.

-The lexeme-level syntax here would require some sort of bridge to Racket names that don’t fit C-style syntax.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives